realm/realm-dotnet/README.md

 C# language bindings for TightDB
 Ver 0.003

-This directory and its subdirectories contain the DEVELOPER version of tightdb_csharp - tihs is the project that is needed to produce the CUSTOMER version of tightdb_cshap, that is shipped to customers who access tightdb from within C#.
+This directory and its subdirectories contain the **developer** version of tightdb_csharp - tihs is the project that is needed to produce the **customer** version of tightdb_cshap, that is shipped to customers who access tightdb from within C#.

 ##Build instructions##